 The control scheme targets to reduce the error between the detected pulses and the commanded pulses to zero so the net control accuracy can be ±1 pulse (2 pulses in total).
 The accuracy increases as the encoder resolution increases.

 There are some cautionary points such as the mechanical rigidity of the system.
-It may become difficult to achieve ±1 pulse control due to lack of system rigidity requiring great efforts on servo parameter tuning.
+It may become difficult to achieve ±1 pulse control due to a lack of system rigidity requiring great efforts on servo parameter tuning.
 It is important to properly design the mechanical system in order to benefit fully from servo motors.
 Choosing the correct motor will depend on your application parameters.
 Be sure to check out our post on Servo vs. Stepper motors: The Great Debate here!
 Also, every motor needs a good coupling to match, choose the right one here!